 - Knowledge into Action

-To learn more about the launch of this certificate program join SBOT CEO Anita Huberman and Presidents Group Co-chair Robin Silvester for a discussion about why inclusive employment matters and how Surrey businesses can use this exclusive training opportunity to build their inclusive workplace culture.
+To learn more about the launch of this certificate program view this discussion with SBOT CEO Anita Huberman and Presidents Group Co-chair Robin Silvester about why inclusive employment matters and how Surrey businesses can use this exclusive training opportunity to build their inclusive workplace culture.

 About the Presidents Group: